 The knife handle is made from black pakkawood, so it is more resistant to water.
 The western design handle is also great since Masutani added contours.
 However, the handle is on the shorter and narrower side and might be less comfortable if you have a large hand size.

 Knife balance point

-When it comes to western handle design on a Japanese knife, you will see a balance point shift.
-To keep the traditional balance point of a Santoku, Masutani decided to give the knife a half tang western handle.
+When it comes to the western handle design on a Japanese knife, you will see a balance point shift.
+To keep the traditional balance point of a Santoku, Masutani decided to give the knife a half-tang western handle.
 So you keep all the benefits of a western handle without sacrificing the traditional balance point.